Celebrities serve up a treat for restaurant

 The trio were in Barcelona to attend a concert by pal Bruce Springsteen at Barcelona's Lluis Companys Olympic Stadium on Friday night.

 Obama, Spielberg and Springsteen dined at the Amar restaurant in the Palace Hotel on Thursday.
-Staff member Pol Perello uploaded a photo of them posing with wait staff and chefs to Instagram with the comment "the pleasure this job brings you!."
+Staff member Pol Perello uploaded a photo of them posing with waiters and chefs to Instagram with the comment "the pleasure this job brings you!."

 On Friday, the Obamas and Spielberg took in some of Barcelona's most famous cultural sights.
 Stops on the tour were set to include the Sagrada Familia basilica, designed by Antoni Gaudi, and the Picasso museum.